 A story is told and recorded on Inis Oirr, a small island off the West coast of Ireland.
-That story is replayed and retold, again and again, travelling across Ireland and Europe.
+That story is retold, from person to person, travelling across Ireland and Europe, through Scandinavia to Istanbul.
 Along the way, it is translated, processed by peoples’ own memories, experiences and cultures.
 Layers are added and other layers are forgotten and let go.
-In parallel with the metamorphosis of this story, a drawing undergoes the same treatment.
-It starts on the Western edge of Europe and is passed from artist to artist.
-Each artist makes changes to the drawing, so it also undergoes a gradual metamorphosis.
+In parallel with the metamorphosis of this story, a drawing undergoes the same process.
+It starts on the Western edge of Europe and is passed from from artist to artist, participant to participant, all the way to the Eastern edge of Europe.
+Each participant makes changes to the drawing, so it also undergoes a gradual metamorphosis.

 How will this happen?